MyNiuuu/MOFA-Video/README.md

 ## Acknowledgements
 Our Gradio codes are based on the early release of [DragNUWA](https://arxiv.org/abs/2308.08089).
+The landmark generation code used in our repository is based on [SadTalker](https://github.com/OpenTalker/SadTalker) and [AniPortrait](https://github.com/Zejun-Yang/AniPortrait).
 Our training codes are based on [Diffusers](https://github.com/huggingface/diffusers) and [SVD_Xtend](https://github.com/pixeli99/SVD_Xtend).
-We appreciate the code release of these projects.
+We sincerely appreciate the code release of these projects.